DELVE (DECam Local Volume Exploration) Survey

 Description

-The DECam Local Volume Exploration Survey (DELVE) combines archival DECam data with 126 nights of novel observations (PropID 2019A-0305) to study dwarf satellite galaxies over a wide range of luminosities and environments.
+The DECam Local Volume Exploration Survey (DELVE; PropID: 2019A-0305) combines archival DECam data with more than 150 nights of new observations to study satellite dwarf galaxies over a wide range of luminosities and environments.
 DELVE is divided into three survey components (WIDE, MC, and DEEP), each of which have their own observational strategy and data reduction pipeline.
-By combining novel observations with existing data from DES, DECaLS, and other community programs, DELVE will provide complete contiguous DECam coverage of the entire high-Galactic-latitude southern sky.
-By the end of the survey, DELVE is expected to cover >17,000 deg² to a depth of griz ∼ 23.5 mag, ∼2,200 deg² around the Magellanic Clouds to a depth of gri ∼ 24.5 mag, and ∼135 deg² around isolated Magellanic analogs in the Local Volume to a depth of gi ∼ 25.5 mag.
+By combining novel observations with existing data from DES, DECaLS, and other community programs, DELVE provides complete contiguous DECam coverage of the entire high-Galactic-latitude southern sky.
+DELVE covers >20,000 deg² to a 10σ depth of griz ∼23.5 mag, ∼2,200 deg² around the Magellanic Clouds to a depth of gri ∼24.5 mag, and ∼135 deg² around isolated Magellanic analogs in the Local Volume to a depth of gi ∼25.5 mag.

 For more complete information about DELVE, please visit: https://delve-survey.github.io.
-For a full list of results from the DELVE Collaboration or using the DELVE data, visit https://delve-survey.github.io/#papers.
+For a list of results from the DELVE Collaboration and using the DELVE data, visit https://delve-survey.github.io/#papers.

 DELVE at a Glance | |||